jeaniehandler/OS/Readme.md

-README
+README OS
-Jeanie Handler

 CPU.h : Header file for CPU.cpp

-CPU.cpp : Contains Instruction execution communicates with Memory by sending an instruction to be fetched then executing accordingly\
+CPU.cpp : Contains Instruction execution communicates with Memory by sending an instruction to be fetched then executing accordingly

 Memory.h: Header file for Memory.cpp

 Memory.cpp: Initializes itself with the program file and sends the CPU instructions and operands

-main.cpp: creates to pipes before forking two processes creating the CPU and Memory which communicate to each other by fetching and executing instructions until the program is complete\
+main.cpp: creates to pipes before forking two processes creating the CPU and Memory which communicate to each other by fetching and executing instructions until the program is complete

 sample1.txt: general set up of how to work the program